The renormalization of the shell-model GT operator starting from effective field theory for nuclear systems: Results

 For the calculation of GT-decay properties within such a model space, we expect that the role of the SM effective operator increases, since it is well known \cite{Towner87} that spin- and spin-isospin-dependent operators need larger renormalizations if some of the orbitals belonging to the model space -- specifically $0f_{5/2}$ and $0g_{9/2}$ -- lack their spin-orbit counterpart.

 We start from the comparison between the experimental \cite{Thies12a,Frekers16} and the calculated running sums of the GT$^-$ strengths for $^{76}$Ge and $^{82}$Se, that are reported in Figs. \ref{76GeGT-} and \ref{82SeGT-}, respectively.
-The same labelling as in Fig. \ref{48CaGT-} has been used, namely the blue dashed line represents the calculated values with the bare operator (a), those obtained with operator (b) with a solid blue line.
-The results with the operators (c)-(d) are plotted with dashed and solid black lines, respectively.
+The same labeling as in Fig. \ref{48CaGT-} is used, namely the blue dashed line represents the calculated values with the bare operator (a), those obtained with operator (b) are shown with a solid blue line.
+The results with the operators (c) and (d) are plotted with dashed and solid black lines, respectively.

-As can be observed in both Figs. \ref{76GeGT-} and \ref{82SeGT-}, especially for higher energies, only the inclusion of both many-body renormalizations and higher-order terms in the ChPT expansion can provide a quite good reproduction of the observed GT-strength distribution.
-The theoretical total ${\rm GT}^-$ strengths are 15.8, 10.6, 12.8, and 7.1 with operators (a)-(d), respectively, for $^{76}$Ge and 19.0, 11.9, 14.9, and 7.6 for $^{82}$Se.
+As can be observed in both Figs. \ref{76GeGT-} and \ref{82SeGT-}, especially for higher energies, only the inclusion of both many-body renormalizations and higher-order terms in the ChPT expansion can provide a quite good reproduction of the observed GT$^-$ strength distribution.
+The theoretical total GT$^-$ strengths are 15.8, 10.8, 12.8, and 7.4 with operators (a)–(d), respectively, for $^{76}$Ge and 19.0, 11.4, 14.9, and 7.5 for $^{82}$Se.
 At present, there are no available data for these quantities.

-Before closing the discussion about the GT-strength distributions, it is worth emphasizing that, starting from an excitation energy of $\sim 4$ MeV the experimental distributions are affected by the underlying contributions arising from the rather structureless tail of the Gamow-Teller Resonace (GTR).
+Before closing the discussion about the GT-strength distributions, it is worth emphasizing that, starting from an excitation energy of $\sim 4$ MeV, the experimental distributions are affected by the underlying contributions arising from the rather structureless tail of the Gamow-Teller resonance (GTR).
 Actually, broad GTRs are observed around $E_x = 11$ MeV and 12.1 MeV in $^{76}$Ge and $^{82}$Se, respectively, and their contribution to the total GT strength is not easy to evaluate quantitatively \cite{Thies12a,Frekers16}.

-The central role of two-body electroweak currents shows up also in the comparison among the calculated \nmeds~for the \dbb~decay of the $^{76}$Ge ground state into $^{76}$Se one, as well as for the same \dbb~decay of $^{82}$Se into $^{82}$Kr, whose values are reported in Table \ref{ME_76Ge82Se}.
+The central role of two-body electroweak currents shows up also in the comparison among the calculated \nmeds~ for the \dbb~ decay of the of the $^{76}$Ge ground state into $^{76}$Se one, as well as for the same \dbb~decay of $^{82}$Se into $^{82}$Kr, whose values are reported in Table \ref{ME_76Ge82Se}.